GleammerRay/INTERLINKED/README.md

 2. Run `npm install` in the root of bot directory to install dependencies.
 3. Run `nodejs start_bot.json` to run the bot. 🏃

+### 4. Making backups

+All bot generated preferences including per-server preferences are saved in `usrprefs.json`.
+Make sure to back up this file regularly to avoid data loss.

 ## Library

 Library exports: